 7 – Use your media spend to drive traffic to key vendors and speaker talks.

-Here’s ASD Market Week’s on-site social video connecting their two different venues in real-time:
+Here’s ASD Market Week’s on-site social video by our team connecting their two different venues in real-time:

 When done right, attendees find the right vendors more quickly, sponsored speaker talks are standing room only, and exhibitors re-up for your next event before this one is even over.